psychicEgg/EDHM/Odyssey/README.md

 <ins>**ALERT 2 September 2026:**</ins> New Version of EDHM for Elite Dangerous v4.4.1.0 *(Rhino / Surface Mining - Odyssey & Horizons Live)* !

-On branch **`shader-files-updated`**, rematched ShaderFixes and the full unpacked v22.02 payload are tracked in-tree (not zip-only), including the Status Lights UV widen for inactive indicator boxes.
+On branch **`shader-files-updated`**, rematched ShaderFixes and the full unpacked v22.02 payload are tracked in-tree (not zip-only), including a Status Lights UV widen so inactive indicator boxes follow the active theme's Off colours.
 See the [root README rematch table](../README.md#u4410-rematch---updated-files-on-this-branch) and [patch notes](EDHM%20Patch%20Notes%20-%20FDev%20U22.x.md).

 NOTE: Since game update U4.4.0.x (Operations), the DSS no longer displays a heatmap to locate biological signals, it now shows a single, uniform color, so the 3PMod Biome Overlay has been removed as it is now useless or incompatible.
 Please remember to remove this 3PMod from your installation.